kswope/book-learnin/README.md

 * Don’t forget to write an initialize_copy method that duplicates the delegation target.

-* Write freeze, taint, and untaint methods that send the correspond- ing message to the delegation target followed by a call to super.
+* Write freeze, taint, and untaint methods that send the corresponding message to the delegation target followed by a call to super.

+### Item 22: Prefer Custom Exceptions to Raising Strings

+    raise("coffee machine low on water")

+same as

+    raise(RuntimeError, "coffee machine low on water")